 Caroline Wanjiku Kihato, Mejgan Massoumi, Blair A. Ruble, Pep Subirós, and Allison M. Garland

 Part I. Mutations of Public Space and the Public Domain

-1 Collective Culture and Urban Public Space, by Ash Amin
+1. Collective Culture and Urban Public Space

-4 Cyberspace as the New Public Domain, by Mike Crang
+4. Cyberspace as the New Public Domain

 Part II.
 Claiming Urban Space: New Modes of Inclusion and Belonging in Cities

-10 Multilingual Cities: Communities of Knowledge, by Alícia Fuentes-Calle
+10. Multilingual Cities: Communities of Knowledge

 Part III.
 Toward Inclusive Urban Governance?

 12. Participatory Budgeting Processes in Brazil—Fifteen Years Later